Foster FAQ

 What is the financial commitment?

 We provide a basic set up (see picture below).
 You are asked to provide daily greens/vegetables which costs about $7 per week.
 Since we are completely volunteer and donation based, if you can donate future supplies to help the bunny, that’s great!
-Otherwise, we can assist with pellet food, litter and hay if it’s not in your budget.
+Otherwise, we can assist with pellet food, litter, and hay if it’s not in your budget.

 What do I need to do on a daily basis?